All About Adult Brain Tumors

 How are brain tumors diagnosed?

-When a patient presents with symptoms suggestive of a brain tumor, the physician will perform a thorough history and physical examination.
-After that, the key to making the diagnosis is appropriate radiology imaging.
+When a patient presents with symptoms suggestive of a brain tumor, the provider will perform a thorough history and physical examination.
+After that, the key to making the diagnosis is radiology imaging.

 A functional MRI is another special type of MRI that can help define areas of the brain, which activate when a person moves or speaks.
 This allows the provider to "map the brain" and helps the provider know which areas to avoid during surgery if the tumor is close to a portion of the brain, which is critical for movement or speech.